Do I Have Water Rights on My Property

 2. Application and Limitations:

-• Users may need permits or licenses to extract groundwater, with limitations on extraction rates to prevent adverse impacts on aquifers and surface water bodies.
+• Users may need permits or licenses to extract groundwater, with limitations on the extraction rates to prevent adverse impacts on the aquifers and the surface water bodies.

 How to Determine Water Rights On Your Property